Back to Blog

 Why Estate Sale Operators Are Turning to AI Photo Analysis

+According to Technavio (2025), the global online auction market is projected to grow by USD 3.98 billion from 2025 to 2029.
 The estate liquidation industry continues to grow year-over-year, per EstateSales.net's annual surveys.
-With roughly 10,000 baby boomers reaching retirement age daily as of 2026, demand for liquidation pros keeps climbing — and so does the cataloging workload behind every sale.
+With roughly 10,000 baby boomers reaching retirement age daily as of 2026, demand for liquidation pros keeps climbing and so does the cataloging workload behind every sale.

 Most liquidation events contain between 1,000 and 2,000 items, per EstateSales.net (2023).
+For operators starting an estate sale business, cataloging throughput is often the first bottleneck.
 Auctioneers commonly handle several hundred lots per event, with a single 300-lot auction requiring a thousand or more photographs.
-Writing descriptions by hand for that volume can take days of skilled labor, with cataloging costs running into hundreds or thousands of dollars per event.
+Writing descriptions by hand for that volume can take days of skilled labor — see our guide to writing auction descriptions with AI for the full workflow, with cataloging costs running into hundreds or thousands of dollars per event.

 "The cataloging bottleneck was choking estate sale operators," notes the developer behind Gavelist, who spent months interviewing seasoned auctioneers before building the platform.
 "Solo operators were burning entire weekends writing descriptions instead of running sales."

 That workload matters.
-Per EstateSales.net (2023), 28% of these companies are solo operations and another 20% have just one to two employees.
+According to EstateSales.net (2023), 28% of these companies are solo operations and another 20% have just one to two employees.
 Every hour saved on cataloging is an hour returned to selling.

 How AI Photo-to-Description Tools Actually Work

 Research from ONE WARE (2026) shows multi-image AI achieved an F1 score of 93.2%, compared to just 56.0% for single-image analysis.
-Single-photo analysis misses maker identification about 70% of the time in testing across thousands of auction items.
+More photos means more identifying details maker's marks on the bottom, hallmarks on the back, condition issues under rims that a single front-facing shot simply can't capture.

 Typical AI Cataloging Workflow